History of Lancashire: Early history

-After Domesday, Roger's lands were returned to him and in the early 1090s Lonsdale, Cartmel and Furness were added to Roger's estates to facilitate the defence of the area south of Morecambe Bay from Scottish raiding parties, which travelled round the Cumberland coast and across the bay at low water, rather than through the mountainous regions of the Lake District.
-However, in 1102 he supported Robert Curthose in a failed rebellion against Henry I and his English holdings where forfeit.
-The Lonsdale Hundred was created sometime during the late 11th or early 12th centuries, certainly by 1168.
+The lands granted to Roger de Poitou, but recorded in Domesday as crown lands, were soon returned to Roger.
+In the early 1090s Lonsdale, Cartmel and Furness were added to Roger's lands, thus making him responsible for the defence of the area south of Morecambe Bay from Scottish raiding parties.
+In 1102 Roger forfeited all his English lands after supporting Robert Curthose in a failed rebellion against King Henry I. The Lonsdale Hundred was created sometime during the late 11th or early 12th centuries, certainly by 1168.
 Place-name evidence suggests that previous district included areas within the River Lune's watershed, not included in the new hundred.

-Lancashire, like many northern counties fell prey to Scottish Raids from King David I of Scotland with the Battle of Clitheroe in 1138, to Robert the Bruce with the Great Raid of 1322, reaching as far south as Chorley.
-A Jacobites battle took place at the Battle of Preston in 1715, while in 1745 Bonnie Prince Charlie marched his Jacobites through Lancashire and gained supporters from Manchester along the way.
-Only for them to retreat through the county back to Scotland from Derby in Derbyshire and ultimately being defeated at the Battle of Culloden the following year.
+Lancashire, like many northern counties fell prey to Scottish raids from King David I of Scotland with the Battle of Clitheroe in 1138 where the county was then briefly a part of Scotland, to Robert the Bruce with the Great Raid of 1322, reaching as far south as Chorley.

 From 1164 until 1189 the honour of Lancaster was held by the crown and its accounts are recorded in the Pipe rolls.
 It was usually included under Yorkshire or Northumberland, as when the first reference to a County of Lancaster occurs in 1168 in the accounts of the sheriff.
 In 1182 Lancaster recorded as a separate shire, with a note stating "because there was no place for it in Northumberland".

 After 1194 the honour was again in the possession of the crown, but in 1267 Edmund Crouchback (father of the House of Lancaster) the son of King Henry III was created the 1st Earl of Lancaster.
 Henry de Lacy the Earl of Lincoln at this time held the baronies of Clitheroe, Penwortham and Halton and the lordships of Rochdale and Bury in this area.
 With his death in 1311, ownership passed to Crouchback's son Thomas, 2nd Earl of Lancaster who had been married to Henry's daughter, Alice.
 Thomas was executed as a rebel and replaced by his younger brother Henry, 3rd Earl of Lancaster.
 In 1351 Henry's son, Henry of Grosmont, became the first Duke of Lancaster with palatine jurisdiction within the county.
 This placed the administration of justice in the county under control of the duke and he appointed his own justices to hear pleas of the Crown and all other common law pleas.
 He also appointed the Sheriff, coroners and other local officers including an escheator.
 He also appointed a Chancellor and established a Chancery to issue the writs required for the administration of the Palatinate.